-- ? ?
-SPEED The indicator lights amber when the port is connected to 1000Mbps Gigabit Ethernet station (port 9 only), and the indicator lights green when the port is connected to 100Mbps Fast Ethernet station.
-This indicator remains off when the port is connected to a 10Mbps Ethernet station. - ? ?LINK/ACT This indicator light green when this port is connected to a station successful, if this indicator blinking green means this port will be transmitting or receiving data on the network. - ?
+- ?
+POWER After turning on the power, the Power indicator on the front panel should light to indicate the Switch is receiving power. - ? ?
+SPEED The indicator lights amber when the port is connected to 1000Mbps Gigabit Ethernet station, and the indicator lights green when the port is connected to 100Mbps Fast Ethernet station.
+This indicator remains off when the port is connected to a 10Mbps Ethernet station. - ? ?LINK/ACT This indicator light green when this port is connected to a device successfully.
+This indicator blinks green when the port is transmitting or received data on the network. - ? ?
 FDX/COL This LED indicator lights green when a respective port is in full duplex (FDX) mode.
-It blinks green when collision occurs on the respective port.
+It blinks green when collisions are occurring on the respective port.